 - You’ve bought a small bottle of spring water, like Evian, for example; but it could be any brand of bottled water.

 - You’ve poured in an ounce (roughly) of a liquid solution—this time, Pepsi—so that your half-filled water bottle now consists of 90% water, 10% Pepsi.

 - You’ve succussed the bottle 40 times.

 “C” stands for the Roman Numeral “100”, meaning that if we were doing this with drops like they do in the homeopathic pharmacy, your ratio would be 99 drops of water, 1 drop of “pepsi”.
 But your average person doesn’t have dropper bottles at home, and it just isn’t necessary to be that exact when you’re making a remedy in an emergency for your own personal use.

 Dosing in acute cases is usually needed more frequently.
 Take less often as you start to feel better.
 Always succuss your bottle roughly 5 times before each dose.
 A dose is a sip.

 Now label your bottle “Pepsi 6C” and store it in the refrigerator when you’re done with it.
-A sip is a dose.
 Before each dose, succuss five times.
 When the bottle gets low (when one swallow is left), fill it back up half-way with water, succuss 40 times and now you’ll have a 7C; then, resume dosing as before with 5 succussions before each dose.

 If food has made you sick, and the food is still there, dump some of the offending food into roughly 2 oz. of water in a disposable cup; swish it around, then pour the liquid portion of that into your half filled water bottle and proceed with succussing, dumping out and refilling as stated above; make a 6C, take a dose, and you should feel better.
 Repeat as needed.